openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 functions to ensure correct state of language server initialization and workspace.

-Code snippet bellow shows how to register a command as a regular
+Code snippet below shows how to register a command as a regular
 function:

 .. code:: python